ouha0/Limit-Order-Book-basic/README.md

 *   **The Order Queue (`std::list`):**
     *   At each price level, a `std::list<Order>` acts as a FIFO queue.
     *   A linked list provides `O(1)` insertion at the back (`push_back`) and, **`O(1)` erasure from anywhere in the middle** given an iterator.

 *   **The O(1) Cancellation Index (`std::unordered_map`):**
     *   `std::unordered_map<OrderId, OrderInfo> order_map_;`
     *    To avoid a slow `O(N)` search through the entire book for a single cancellation, this hash map provides a direct, `O(1)` average time lookup.
 It maps an `OrderId` to an `OrderInfo` struct, which contains an iterator pointing directly to the order's location in its Price List.
+(Current implementation doens't use iterators, so theres a bottleneck to search for price level for each cancellation)

 ## Future work
 While this implementation is algorithmically efficient (good Big-O complexity), its heavy reliance on node-based containers like std::map and std::list makes it cache-unfriendly.
 The scattered memory allocations for each node lead to frequent pointer chasing and CPU cache misses, which become the primary performance bottleneck at scale.
 Future work will be more cache-friendly, focusing on maximizing CPU cache utilization, using **Object Pools**, **Intrusive Containers** and **Contiguous arrays.**

 ## Build Steps